 Through participation in this course, you will begin to make sense of many of the trends and issues emerging in today's strategic communication environment.
 You will become familiar with the modern world of media and you will learn how to apply communication theories in order to assess industry issues.
 Most importantly,you will gain hands on experience creating a strategic communication plan, providing you with the skills necessary to translate communication and media theory into actionable plans.
 This course will provide you with a stepping-stone into the media world,and equip you with tools for understanding the challenges facing 21st century media and communication professionals.

 Our lives – and the world as a whole – would be a much different place if bees didn’t exist.
 Pace University’s groundbreaking documentary series will focus on Paris and Laon, France.
-Beekeeping on rooftops is one of Paris’s best kept secrets.
-Besides Notre Dame, hives are also kept atop the roofs of other notable structures, such as the Opéra Garnier, Musée d’Orsay and Grand Palais.
+Beekeeping on rooftops is one of Paris’s best-kept secrets.
+Besides Notre Dame, hives area also kept atop the roofs of other notable structures, such as the Opéra Garnier, Musée d’Orsay, and the Grand Palais.
 Bees are in danger of disappearing from our environment.
 With the expansion of human development, wild bees have been losing their natural habitats.
 Additionally, warming climate conditions have caused major shifts in plant communities, and therefore the behavior and survival of bees.
 This year’s documentary will focus on bees and their effect on our world.

 The course traces the development of the film in America through the contribution of the writers, directors and performers from the pioneer efforts at the turn of the century to the present day.